Unlawful Discrimination & Human Rights Violations

 What is Workplace Discrimination?

-Discrimination in the workplace can take many forms: an ageing employee is forced into retirement; an employee injured at work is fired the next day; a woman is paid less than her male coworker.
+Human rights discrimination in the workplace can take many forms: an ageing employee is forced into retirement; an employee injured at work is fired the next day; a woman is paid less than her male coworker, is subjected to sexist comments or sexual advances, or is terminated when she returns from pregnancy / maternity leave.

-The workplace is supposed to be free from discrimination for all employees in Canada, but that is unfortunately often not the case.
-When employees experience discrimination in the workplace, they often feel isolated, and they don’t know where to turn.
+The workplace is supposed to be free from human rights discrimination for all employees in Canada, but that is unfortunately often not the case.
+When employees experience human rights discrimination in the workplace, they often feel isolated, and they don’t know where to turn.

-The good news is that employees who are experiencing discrimination in the workplace have a way to fight back.
+The good news is that employees who are experiencing human rights and/or workplace discrimination such as ageism, sexism, racism or related to a medical issue or disability, have a way to fight back.

-Discrimination is illegal in Ontario under the Ontario Human Rights Code (the “Code”) on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status and medical condition.
+Human rights discrimination is illegal in Ontario under the Ontario Human Rights Code on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed (religion), sex (including pregnancy), sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status and disability (i.e., medical condition or perceived medical condition).

 Analogous provisions exist in all provinces and for federally regulated employees.
-Non-code discrimination often also creates legal recourse of various sorts.
+Non-Human Rights Code discrimination often also creates legal recourse of various sorts.

 How do I know if I am being discriminated against?

 You deserve equal respect and consideration.
-The Code guarantees “equal treatment with respect to employment” for all employees.
-Most people think about discrimination in the context of pay equity or job opportunities, but the Code applies to every aspect of the working environment.
+The Human Rights Code guarantees “equal treatment with respect to employment” for all employees and workers.
+Most people think about discrimination in the context of pay equity or job opportunities, but the Human Rights Code applies to every aspect of the working environment.

-Discrimination in job applications, recruitment, training, transfers, promotions, apprenticeship terms, dismissal, layoffs, rate of pay, overtime, hours of work, holidays, benefits, shift work, discipline and performance evaluations are all prohibited under the Code.
+Human rights discrimination in job applications, recruitment, training, transfers, promotions, apprenticeship terms, dismissal / termination, layoffs, rate of pay, overtime, hours of work, holidays, benefits, shift work, discipline and performance evaluations are all prohibited under the Human Rights Code.

 What if my co-workers are discriminating against me?

-Discrimination and discriminatory harassment in the workplace is illegal.
+Human rights discrimination and discriminatory harassment (including sexual harassment) in the workplace is illegal.
 These laws apply not only to your employer, but to anyone in the workplace.
-It might involve only your immediate supervisor, or it could be something happening in the entire company because your employer doesn’t care, doesn’t know, or doesn’t understand its obligations under the Code.
+It might involve only your immediate supervisor, or it could be something happening in the entire company because your employer doesn’t care, doesn’t know, or doesn’t understand its obligations under the Human Rights Code.

-To some extent, your employer has an obligation to protect you from discrimination in the workplace.
+To some extent, your employer has an obligation to protect you from human rights and workplace discrimination.
 If your employer is found culpable for failing to do so, you may be entitled to compensation.

 What should I do if I am being discriminated against in the workplace?